macio232/memory-stress-test/README.md

 ### Usage
 ```
-python memory-stress-test -m [% of the reserved memory to be consumed ]
+python ./memory-test.py -m [% of the reserved memory to be consumed ]
 ```

 ### Useful references